arvimal/BootCamp/003-Operating-System-Concepts/02-File-and-Directory-Management.md

 Apart from the stream of bytes that Linux see as a file, there are a few things that are represented as file objects for the sake of uniformity and adherence to `Everything-is-a-File` philosophy.

-These are called special files to identify them from the normal file abstraction, and they are as following:
+These are called special files to identify them from the normal file abstraction, and they are:

   1. Block device file
   2. Character device file